A Tangelo tree is a citrus fruit tree that produces tangelos.

 Tangelos require full sun and plenty of water to grow and for reliable results you should use reliable seed from a nursery as seeds from shop purchased fruit may not produce plants that are true to form.
 You can also purchase saplings that have been grafted for reliable results.

 If you’re interested in growing your own tangelo tree, it’s actually quite easy to do so from seed.

 Here’s a step-by-step guide on how to go about it:

 First, you’ll need to acquire some fresh tangelo seeds.
 You can either get these from a friend or family member who has a tangelo tree, or you can purchase them online or at a local gardening store.

 Once you have your seeds, the next step is to plant them.
 You’ll need to start by soaking them in water for 24 hours.
 This will help them germinate more quickly.

 After they’ve been soaked, plant the seeds in small pots filled with well-draining potting mix.
 Make sure to plant them about 1/2 inch deep.

 Water the seeds regularly, and place the pots in a warm, sunny spot.
 In about 4-6 weeks, you should start to see seedlings emerge.

 Once the seedlings have grown to be about 6 inches tall, it’s time to transplant them into larger pots or into your garden.
 Be sure to choose a spot that gets plenty of sunlight and has well-drained soil.

-- CANNOT ship to CA, FL, TX, LA, AZ, AL, OR due to federal restrictions… if you live here and order this tree, your order will be cancelled.
+- SHIPPING RESTRICTIONS: Cannot ship to CA, FL, TX, LA, AZ, AL, or OR due to Federal restrictions.
+If you live here and order this tree, your order will be cancelled.